 Ring sizing skills can be very handy for your business and your customers.
 If you don't have the right size for a customer at a show, you can offer ring sizing to make sure you get the sale.
 Or, you can offer sizing as a general repair service for your studio.
-At Halstead, we carry ring sizing tools for all kinds of jobs.

 Sizing rings can be a very handy skill to learn, however, the trick is to know when it's something you can or can't do with your present skill sets.

 There are a lot of problems that can arise when you size up rings.
 Simple bands are the easiest.
 When you get into bands that have patterns or stone settings, the work becomes a little harder and there are some you just can't do.
-When sizing a ring band, you can generally move it two sizes larger when stretching it.
+When sizing a finger ring band, you can generally move it two sizes larger when stretching it.
 However, it has to have a really good solder join before attempting this.
 If it doesn't, plan to split the seam, add some metal, re-solder and then finish it.

 Rings with settings entail more consideration.
 You need to think about the setting and whether it can be stretched, soldered, or better left untouched altogether.
 If you are sizing the ring up, stretching it will most likely distort the setting and loosen the stone.
 Sometimes you can adjust by reshaping it slightly.
 Paved or gypsy settings cannot be stretched with a tool.
 You may be able to shank the band and solder an insert instead.
 And it's impossible to resize a ring with flush settings.
 Also, can the stone take the heat of a torch or do you need to remove it?
 How easy is that to do?
 Do your research and proceed with caution.